remotedesktop1377-cloud/vloghub/frontend/IMAGE_VIEW_MODES.md

 ---

-This enhanced image viewing system transforms how users interact with chapter images, providing professional-grade viewing capabilities while maintaining ease of use.
+This enhanced image viewing system transforms how users interact with SceneData images, providing professional-grade viewing capabilities while maintaining ease of use.
 The three view modes cater to different use cases, from quick browsing to detailed inspection, making the content creation workflow more efficient and enjoyable. 🎬✨